Maripier Morin: Sexual assault allegations

 On July 7, 2020, Safia Nolin accused Morin of having sexually assaulted and verbally harassed her one night at a bar in 2018.
 Nolin alleged that Morin touched her, bit her thigh and made sexually explicit and racist statements.
 Morin apologized but did not respond to the specific allegation that she had made racist statements.
 Nolin, however, did not file a complaint, despite having a photograph of the bite marks on her thigh.
 BonLook, Blush and Buick announced that they would cut ties with Morin.
 Morin announced that she would put her career on pause.
 A number of videos featuring Morin were removed from television networks' websites.

 In May 2021, Morin made her first media appearance since the allegations on Tout le monde en parle.
 She publicly apologized to five victims for physical aggression, unsolicited groping and racist comments made between 2017 and 2020.
 Morin said she had gone through a three-month rehabilitation program for her alcohol dependency.
 In December 2021, Morin publicly admitted being addicted to cocaine on the first episode of the podcast Un espresso avec Angelo.
 At the time of her announcement, she said that she had abstained from using cocaine for one year and four months.

 Personal life

 Morin began dating hockey player Brandon Prust in 2010.
 They were engaged in 2015 and married in 2017 before announcing their separation in 2019.
 Morin has been coupled with Jean-Philippe Perras since April 2020.
+She has ADHD and takes medication for the condition.